Correlation Analysis in Pyleoclim#

 <Axes: xlabel='Time [years CE]', ylabel='NINO3.4'>)

 Notice how easy that was!
 One line of code is all it took to export the nino34 Xarray DataArray object as a pandas Series, and import it as a Pyleoclim Series (which is nothing more than a pandas Series with a little extra metadata to make life easier).
-Now we can deploy our correlation arsenal again:
+Now we can deploy our correlation arsenal again, this time throwing in the T-test modified for the effects of serial correlation (ttest):

 corr_n = srca.correlation(NINO34,method=method)